How virtual presentations can help your live presentations

 AUGUST 12, 2010

 As part of the process I wrote three scripts and emailed them to the videographer so that they were loaded onto an auto-cue ready for the shoot.
 The other day I went into the studio to record some short video clips for my website.
-To be honest I had some reservations about using the auto cue.
-2) Practice!
-Gavin Meikle.
+I don’t know about you but, despite having given thousands of speeches and presentations, I have never used an auto-cue before and I was a bit nervous.

 Dear Speakers - James Duncan Davidson - James Duncan Davidson